-A study in pediatric patients age 1 month to 3 years compared 40 mg/kg/day gabapentin (N=38) with placebo (N=38) in patients who were receiving at least one marketed antiepileptic drug and had at least one partial seizure during the screening period (within 2 weeks prior to baseline).
-Patients had up to 48 hours of baseline and up to 72 hours of double-blind video EEG monitoring to record and count the occurrence of seizures.
-There were no statistically significant differences between treatments in either the response ratio or responder rate
+There were insufficient numbers of patients of races other than Caucasian to permit a comparison of placebo (N=38) in patients who were receiving at least one marketed antiepileptic drug and had at least one partial seizure during the screening period (within 2 weeks prior to baseline).
+Patients had up to all hours of baseline and up to 72 hours of double-hilin 2 whole prior to baseline), rational and op to 48 hours of baseline and up to 72 hours of double-hilin 2 whole B monitoring to record and count the occurrence of seizures.
+There were no statistically significant differences between treatments in either the response ratio or responder rate.